-When a company sells a fixed asset, such as a piece of equipment, the accounting records need to properly track the sale, otherwise known as disposal, of that asset.
-These transactions are often crucial for the overall health of the business, especially if a company is attempting to tee itself up for a merger or acquisition.
+When a company sells a fixed asset, such as a piece of equipment or some other type of asset, the accounting records need to properly track the sale, otherwise known as “disposal”, of that asset.
+These asset disposal transactions are often crucial for the overall health of the business, especially if a company is attempting to tee itself up for a merger or acquisition.

 Once that transaction is complete, proper recording of what occurred is critical.
 All traces of that asset need to be removed from the balance sheet, in a process known as derecognition.

 An asset disposal, especially if the asset has been held by the company over a long period of time, most likely will require the recording of a gain or loss on the transaction in the reporting period when the disposal occurs.
 The difference between the recorded cost of the fixed asset and the amount of accumulated depreciation is recognized as either a gain or a loss.
 This gain or loss is calculated as the net disposal proceeds, minus the asset’s carrying value or fair value.